 This is the first of a series of posts noting how Arizona injury victims keep getting screwed.
-The main culprit is the Arizona legislature, doing the dirty work of insurance companies and the health care lobby.
+The main culprit is the current Arizona legislature, doing the dirty work of insurance companies and the health care lobby.

 If someone in Arizona is the victim of an automobile crash, they will later be victimized by the health care providers that treated them.
 It does not matter if you have health insurance.
 If the insurance pays the provider the agreed-upon rate for services, the provider can come after your injury award for the difference between what they billed the insurer and what the insurer paid.
 However, the providers don’t have to bill your insurer and can, instead, bill their entire amount against your award.